From Xojo Documentation

 Below are commonly used events, properties and methods for the Toolbar.
 Refer to Toolbar in the Language Reference for the complete list.

-- The Action event handler is where your code handles button presses.
-The supplied Item parameter tells you the button that was clicked so that you can perform the appropriate action.
+Action - This event handler is where your code handles button presses.
+The supplied Item parameter tells you the button that was pressed so that you can perform the appropriate action.

-- Used to insert a button at a specific position on the toolbar.
+AddButtonAt - Used to add a button at a specific position on the toolbar.

-- Allows you to directly access the buttons on the toolbar by specifying a zero-based index to a button.
+ButtonAt - Allows you to directly access the buttons on the toolbar by specifying an index to a button.

-A ToolButton is a button that you add to the toolbar.
-When the user clicks a button (that is clickable, not all styles can be clicked), the toolbar Action event handler is called.
+A ToolbarButton is a button that you add to the toolbar.
+When the user clicks a button (that is clickable, not all styles can be clicked), the toolbar Pressed event handler is called.

 Each button that you add to the toolbar in the Toolbar Editor is accessible as a property of the toolbar.
 For example, if you add a button called EditButton to the Toolbar, you can access it by referring to it by name:

 Below are the common properties for a ToolButton.
-Refer to ToolButton in the Language Reference for the complete list.
+Refer to ToolbarButton in the Language Reference for the complete list.

 - Push button: Works like a standard button.
 The user can click it.